-The traffic analysis analyzed conditions at 11 intersections around the project site.
-The potential for significant adverse traffic impacts due to traffic associated with construction worker vehicles and trucks were identified for seven analyzed intersections during the construction AM peak hour and two analyzed intersections during the construction midday peak hour.
-A total of 13 and three lane group impacts were identified at analyzed intersections during the construction AM and midday peak hours, respectively.
+The traffic analysis analyzed conditions at 44 8 intersections around the project site.
+The potential for significant adverse traffic impacts due to traffic associated with construction worker vehicles and trucks were identified for seven five analyzed intersections during the construction AM peak hour and two analyzed intersections during the construction midday peak hour.
+A total of 43 nine and three two lane group impacts were identified at analyzed intersections during the construction AM and midday peak hours, respectively.
 Although impacts resulting from construction activity would be temporary, measures to mitigation these temporary impacts were investigated and proposed measures are discussed below in the "Mitigation" section below.

-The analyzed traffic locations as well as others that may experience temporary constructionrelated disruptions would be included in a robust Construction Transportation Monitoring Plan (CTMP) that would be initiated at the start of construction.
+The analyzed traffic locations as well as others that may experience temporary construction related disruptions would be included in a robust A Construction Transportation Monitoring Plan (CTMP) that would be initiated at the start of construction for the project work area.
 Because detailed plans for the proposed detention facility and detailed construction logistics, including any necessary street or sidewalk closures, are not known at this time, the level of specificity necessary to quantify the extent to which traffic operations would be disrupted as a result of street network access accommodations requested to facilitate the construction effort cannot be made at this time.
-As the design-build process is initiated, an updated assessment of traffic conditions would be made in coordination with OCMC and DOT as necessary in order to identify feasible measures that could mitigate any potential disruptions.
+As the design-build process is initiated, an updated assessment of traffic conditions would be made as part of the CTMP.
+The New York City Department of Design and Construction (DDC), through the CTMP, in coordination with OCMC and DOT, will implement as warranted routine traffic control measures that address as necessary in order to identify feasible measures that could mitigate any potential disruptions.

-According to a preliminary assessment of construction generated pedestrian activity, six pedestrian elements were identified as potential impact locations.
+According to a preliminary assessment of construction generated pedestrian activity, six four pedestrian elements were identified as potential significant impact locations.
 Because detailed plans for the proposed detention facility and detailed construction logistics, including any necessary street or sidewalk closures, are not known at this time, the level of specificity necessary to quantify the extent to which pedestrian operations would be disrupted as a result of construction activity (construction worker related and due to potential public infrastructure access accommodations requested to facilitate the construction effort) cannot be made at this time.
-However, as the City is committed to a robust CTMP during construction, an assessment of pedestrian conditions would be made in coordination with OCMC and DOT as necessary in order to identify feasible measures that could mitigate these potential disruptions.
-Mitigation measures to address potential impacts to pedestrian elements (sidewalks, corners and crosswalks) typically include signal timing changes, sidewalk and crosswalk widenings or the relocation of street furniture and obstructions.
-In the event it is found that measures fully mitigating such temporary impacts are infeasible, then unmitigatable significant adverse impacts could occur at the identified pedestrian elements.
+However, as the design-build process is initiated, an updated City is committed to a robust CTMP during construction, an assessment of pedestrian conditions would be made as part of the CTMP.
+DDC, through the CTMP, in coordination with OCMC and DOT, will implement as warranted routine pedestrian traffic control measures that address as necessary in order to identify feasible measures that could mitigate these potential disruptions.
+Mitigation mMeasures to address potential significant impacts to pedestrian elements (sidewalks, corners and crosswalks) typically include signal timing changes, sidewalk and crosswalk widenings or the relocation of street furniture and obstructions.
+In the event it is found that measures fully mitigating such temporary significant impacts are infeasible or inadequate, then unmitigable significant adverse impacts could occur at the identified pedestrian elements.